How Claim, Evidence, Reasoning Works with NGSS Standards

 The claim-evidence-reasoning model comes in the final step of both the scientific and engineering processes—forming a conclusion.

-• Reasoning that involves a scientific principle that describes why the evidence supports the claim
+• Reasoning involving a scientific principle that describes why the evidence supports the claim.

-When students develop a conclusion using the CER model, they are using the 7th and 8th practices because they take the data they've obtained, evaluate it, and communicate their results in a persuasive argument about the answer to their initial question or the solution to the initial problem.
+When students develop a conclusion using the CER model, they are taking the data they've obtained, evaluating it, and communicating their results in a persuasive argument to their peers that answers their initial question or provides the solution to the initial problem.
+Students don’t receive better grades for conclusions that found a hypothesis is supported (true) or not supported by the evidence gathered, students receive high marks for accurately engaging in the process of using evidence to support a claim regardless of the concussion the evidence points to.

 Students use these practices as they create their conclusion.

-The claim-evidence-reasoning model provides students with an objective, scientific structure to support them in developing their conclusion.
-It helps students align their conclusions to the purpose of the investigation, using their evidence to create reasoning that then provides direction for further investigation of the topic at hand.
+The Claim, Evidence, Reasoning model provides students with an objective, scientific structure to support the development of a conclusion.
+It helps students link their conclusion back to the original purpose of the investigation, using evidence backed by their own reasoning, and providing them with direction for further investigation into the topic at hand.